Cecil Isbell

 Isbell was the head coach of the Baltimore Colts of the All-America Football Conference from 1947 to 1949, resigning after four winless games.
 He then became an assistant under former head coach Curly Lambeau, now with the Chicago Cardinals.
 When Lambeau resigned late in the 1951 season, Isbell was the interim head coach for the final two games, which they split.
 Isbell's pro head coaching record was 10–23–1.
-He was hired as an assistant coach with the Dallas Texans of the NFL in 1952.

 Isbell was inducted into the College Football Hall of Fame as a player in 1967.

 Early life and college playing career

-Born in Houston, Texas, Isbell was the second son of Adger and Sarah Isbell.
-His older brother Cody was also a football player for Purdue and his two younger brothers also played college football: William Adger "Dub" Isbell Jr. at Rice Institute and Larry Isbell at Baylor University.
+Cecil Isbell was born in Houston, Texas, the second son of Adger and Sarah Isbell.
+His older brother Cody was also a football player for Purdue and his two younger brothers also played college football — William Adger "Dub" Isbell Jr. at Rice Institute and Larry Isbell at Baylor University.

 Isbell attended Sam Houston High School in Houston, then went to Purdue, where played from 1935 through 1937.
+Playing tailback (American football) in the single wing formation, Isbell was regarded as an effective runner and a top-level passer during his collegiate career, helping Purdue to a 13–9–2 record during his three varsity years.

+During his 1936 junior year, Isbell was involved in 15 of 23 touchdowns for Purdue, either as a runner or a passer.
+He similarly starred during his senior season, being voted as the Boilermakers' most valuable player for the 1937 season.

-He was voted the Boilermakers' most valuable player for the 1937 season.
-In the summer of 1938, he led the College All-Stars to victory over the defending NFL champion Washington Redskins at Soldier Field in Chicago.
-Isbell was named the game's MVP as the All-Stars prevailed, 28–16.
+In the summer of 1938, he led the College All-Stars to victory over the defending NFL champion Washington Redskins at Soldier Field in Chicago, throwing a 39-yard touchdown pass as part of his team's 28–16 victory.
+He was afterwards awarded the series' first All-Star Trophy, awarded to the game's outstanding collegian.